KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 Sometimes users need to color the map and, at the same time, to continue to see the underlying objects, through a transparency effect (e.g. a raster image).
 In this case, specify the opacity parameter in order to properly regulate the transparency level of colors (1 = no transparency; 0 = invisible).

+Now, after the template definiton, you can create it into Knowage.
+Remember that it must be a “Location Intelligence” document type with the engine “SVG Viewer Engine”.

 .. _recaplayerproperties4:
 .. table:: Recap of layer tag properties and function.
     	:widths: auto